Mango-Wang2024/Game-BCI/README.md

 # BCI Unity Game
 ## Demo
+Built a real-time cVEP EEG-based system that identifies the visual target attended by a user and transmits the decoded result to a Unity simulation environment, where a vehicle autonomously moves to the corresponding target.

 https://github.com/user-attachments/assets/c96b3f29-19fc-4997-954b-4203ca7358d5

 This project uses Unity as the game frontend and a Python cVEP pipeline as the decoder/speller backend.